isomorphisms/economics/README.md

 ## capitalism & communism

+Libertarians love to cite the following successes of capitalism:

-Competitive labor markets are meant to
+Competitive labor markets are meant to empower workers exactly when employers are forced to

 www.nybooks.com/blogs/nyrblog/2015/jul/25/nail-salons-new-york-times-got-wrong